• Skip to primary navigation

 For this recipe you will combine in a bowl:

 • Almond flour: I use Bob's Red Mill super-fine natural almond flour (also called almond meal).
-I have not tested this with blanched almond flour but that should work too.
+Blanched almond flour works too.
 See more details below on almond flour.

 • Pure maple syrup: This is a tasty natural sweetener, plus it helps bind the dough together.